zubata88/mdgru/README.rst

 Papers
 ''''''

-Reference implementation for - and based on - Caffe version:
+Reference implementation (and based on former Caffe version):

 ::